rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 ```
 <br>
-There we have it.
-Two new dataframes *train_df_selected* containing the features that are most correlated with classe, that were the least correlated with eachother in training, and *test_df_selected*, containing the same features in Jeremy's test data.
+We have created two new dataframes: *train_df_selected* containing the features that are most correlated with classe, that were the least correlated with eachother in training, and *test_df_selected*, containing the same features in Jeremy's test data.

 Credit for this approach goes to: Mark A Hall, whose thesis on CFS can be found at: https://ml.cms.waikato.ac.nz/publications/1999/99MH-Thesis.pdf